 Like a beauty pageant of nature, the best beaches of the Caribbean shine like nothing you’ve ever experienced.
 It’s simply amazing how beaches in this region, while diverse, collectively manage to exude irresistible Caribbean appeal and charm.
-Irrespective of the fact that the Caribbean is a hurricane prone region, beaches in this part of the globe have largely been able to maintain their magnificence throughout the years.

 As you travel across the region, you’ll notice that some beaches have similar names, but are located in different countries.
 Although it is difficult to compare each beach to one another, if you are not a well-traveled Caribbean explorer, know that each beach has something special to offer.

 Picture: Sandals Negril on Seven Mile Beach (beach number 18 in this list)